 The more stars, the more energy-efficient the machine.
 However, you can only compare star ratings between machines of the same capacity.
 A bigger washing machine may have more stars than a smaller one (because there are inherent energy savings in a larger load), but it will probably use more power overall in a year.

-Keep in mind that a five-star energy rating isn't a guarantee of five-star performance in other areas – check our test washing machine reviews for more on this.
-We don't always test the same program that's used for the energy label: we select a 'normal' cold wash – whereas energy labels often use a warm program and 'eco' options.
+Keep in mind that a five-star energy rating isn't a guarantee of five-star performance in other areas, and that we don't necessarily test the program that's used for the energy label: we select a 'normal' cold wash – whereas energy labels often use a warm program and 'eco' options, because most Australians wash in cold water these days, and we want our testing to reflect what you'll experience in your laundry at home.

 Wash in cold water